sagarbendale2004/carvel/site/content/kapp-controller/docs/v0.53.x/app-spec.md

         subPath: config-step-2-template
         # skip lfs download (optional)
         lfsSkipSmudge: true
+        # Force the usage of HTTP Basic Auth when Basic Auth is provided (optional)
+        forceHTTPBasicAuth: false
         # specifies a strategy to resolve to an explicit ref (optional; v0.24.0+)
         refSelection:
           semver: